 At work, your mind is drifting, thinking about what you need to make for dinner or why you agreed to take your son’s soccer team out for pizza.
 By the time you’re home, you’re done.
 You turn on the television and drown yourself in a new episode of the latest show while folding laundry or scroll through the internet.
 By the time you even consider going to bed, you look at the alarm and think about how you have to get up in five hours to do it all over again.
 This is a typical day for most people.

 But these busy schedules aren’t natural.
 As a consequence, they’re disrupting our sleeping patterns.
 A report from the Centers for Disease Control and Prevention (CDC) estimates that over one-third of the adult population in the U.S. sleeps less than the recommended minimum of 7 hours per night.
-This “7-hour rule” wasn’t formulated by companies so that you’ll hunt for the best mattress brand on the market.
+This “7-hour rule” wasn’t formulated by companies so that you’ll hunt for the best pillows on the market.
 It was created after a panel of experts reviewed over 5,000 scientific studies relating to sleep deprivation.
 And what was found was that sleep deprivation is correlated with shorter lifespans, and health conditions such as heart disease, and cancer.

 Over the years, there’s been an increase in sleep disorders including insomnia, but also those who simply aren’t getting enough sleep.
 As Professor Matthew Walker, a British neuroscientist, and director of the Center for Human Sleep Science at the University of California, Berkeley states, “I think sleep is still a missing piece in the puzzle of people’s health.
 It’s not something people are necessarily recognizing as a critical issue when comes to fighting disease and sickness.
 And that’s partly the fault of people like me: the science has not been communicated well enough.”